UQ RCC HPC Documentation

 Fix, as necessary, and relaunch a desktop.

-Your Expert Desktop job cancels almost immediately
+Your Expert or GPU-Accelerated Desktop job cancels almost immediately

 This is generally some sort of error has occurred as the desktop environment was being set up or as you launched the desktop.